Kaktushose/jda-commands/wiki/docs/misc/property.md

 1. The <PropertyProvider#referenceClass()> value is just used for debugging purpose.
    The name of the class will for example be displayed in the cycling dependencies exception messages.
-2. The values for <Priority#PACKAGES> will be returned.
+2. The values for <Property#PACKAGES> will be returned.
 You can get the value of any property through this method.